osodevops/kr/README.md

 2. Invoke the program by typing "kr" at command line.
 3. Program collects and displays all container error log entries found for the EKS cluster which you are currently connected to.
-4. Program runs until it is stopped with "Ctrl+c"
+4. Program runs until stopped with control characters "ctrl+c"
 5. If no error entries are found the program simply displays the current date.

 ## User-definable variables